 If any of your closest contacts have symptoms of a respiratory tract infection, you should limit contact with them if possible, and otherwise have good hand hygiene and follow other basic infection control tips.

 Women who have symptoms of respiratory infection or who have confirmed COVID-19 must contact the healthcare service before check-ups to discuss how these should be carried out.

 If pregnant women are concerned for their own health or the health of the foetus, extra check-ups can be carried out according to the usual criteria.
 The Norwegian Gynaecological Association has issued advice about pregnancy check-ups for women during the COVID-19 outbreak.

 Pregnant women with chronic diseases or pregnancy complications should discuss with their doctor whether or not there is reason to exercise extra care and if workplace adjustment is necessary.
-Sick leave is not recommended unless work adjustments are impossible.

 Pregnant women in their second and third trimester, and pregnant women in their first trimester who have risk factors, are recommended to take the seasonal influenza vaccine.
 This advice applies regardless of coronavirus infection.